 Equal opportunities work at LU and the Humanities Students' Union

-Lund’s humanities students’ union deals with equal opportunities issues and there is more information on their work on their website.
+The Student Union for you who study Humanities and Theology deals with equal opportunities issues and there is more information on their work on their website.